- What is a Foreign Policy?

 This is a strategy that the government of a country adopts in dealing with other countries.
 A foreign affairs policy protects the interests of the nation and its citizens.
 Foreign policies usually include important matters like trade and defence.
 For instance, matters such as total imports, exports, customs duties, and tariffs.
 Trade in this context refers to international trade.

 Turkey foreign trade policy considers the interest of the country and its citizens.
-It tries to ensure access to better opportunities in international trade.
+Therefore, it tries to ensure access to better opportunities in international trade.

 Foreign Policy of Turkey